vincycode7/object_tracking_yolov5_deepsort/Readme.md

 [Terminal-Version](Option 1)
    1. Open a `terminal` or `command prompt`
    2. Run `git clone https://github.com/vincycode7/object_tracking_yolov5_deepsort.git`
-   3. git submodule add https://github.com/ultralytics/yolov5.git yolov5
    3. Once download is complete, change directory into the current working directory using `cd object_tracking_yolov5_deepsort/` as this directory contains all the code you need.
+   3. Run `git submodule init`
+   4. Run `git submodule update`

 [Zip-version](Option 2)
    1. Navigate to the `<> Code` Dropdown
    2. Click to view options available
-   3. Click on the download dropdown to download a zipped file of all the code.
+   3. Click on the download dro
+   pdown to download a zipped file of all the code.
    4. Once download is complete, Unzip into a folder and open the parent folder `object_tracking_yolov5_deepsort` with any `IDE` of your choice.